SteveJustin1963/tec-I2C-SPI/README.md

 - https://github.com/SteveJustin1963/tec-CPLD-BG

-is offering a solution for programmable logic using a CPLD (Complex Programmable Logic Device).
-The code provided is for two 8-bit registers which can be read and written to depending on the address.
-He is offering an assembled board for anyone interested and the software used is free.
-This CPLD can be used for I2C, SPI, RS232, serial graphics, etc. Programming it can either be done using a drag and drop schematic screen or by using VHDL or Verilog.
-Ben is also offering to make a thread with code examples to help get people started.
+Ben Grimmett on FaceBook March 5, 2020
+  ·
+" Perhaps this could make programmable logic a little less mysterious and maybe encourage discussion and integration into the TEC.
+In the pic is the code to make two 8bit registers and read and write to them depending on the address.
+Let me know if you'd like an assembled board.
+The software is all free, a programmer is under $10 from eBay.
+This small CPLD can easily manage i2c or spi comms, or rs232.
+You could drive a serial graphics or chr lcd, temp sensors, make a sound card, configurable clock for the z80, interrupt timebase etc. The options are truly endless.
+You can program these chips via a drag and drop schematic screen, linking 74 series logic with wires using your mouse.
+Or you can code in vhdl or verilog for a more optimised tailored solution for your project.
+Happy to make a thread with code examples to get you started."